 "Excessive profit" is definitely a dirty word.
 Excessive profit takes equity away from the buyer.
 No matter what, you want to avoid negative equity as much as possible.

 I'm sure many of you have heard, or will hear, from a salesman, that your new vehicle is "an investment".
-They will use that word “investment” as a way to persuade you to purchase certain upsells, like warranties, roadside assistance packages, leather seats, accessories, insurance, and all sorts of other stuff.
+They will use that word “investment” as a way to persuade you to purchase certain up-sells, like warranties, roadside assistance packages, leather seats, accessories, insurance, and all sorts of other stuff.
 And a new vehicle can absolutely be an investment, for several reasons, but it’s a low-quality investment if you pay too much for it: if you get taken on the purchase price, gutted on your trade-in, and wheeled all the way into the driver's seat by paying MSRP for a new vehicle and accepting the KBB value for your trade.
 Read on.

-What Is MSRP, Anyway?
+What Is the MSRP, Anyway?

 MSRP is an acronym that stands for Manufacturer's Suggested Retail Price.
-This number is decided by the manufacturer—NOT the dealer.
+This number is decided by the manufacturer—not the dealer.